ecelein/ecelein.github.io/README.md

-The corpus expanded by adding authors of distraction, selected on certain criteria that ensure completeness and comparison.
+The corpus was expanded by adding authors of distraction, selected on certain criteria that ensure completeness and comparison.
 These include sharing a genre and themes of writing, falling in the same era of writing, and having some connection or relevance to the primary authors.
 These distractor authors allowed a deeper analysis of stylistic patterns, thematic overlaps, and potential influences.
 These include:
 For F. Scott Fitzgerald & Zelda Fitzgerald:
 Novels:
 A Farewell To Arms-Ernest Hemingway